tjdharani/Ai-Chat-App/README.md

-# AI Chat Bot using Django and GPT-3.5 Turbo
+# AI Chat App using Django and GPT-3.5 Turbo

 ## Overview